 Back in the 1890s, what we now know as the Presidio was part of a military base.
-Regardless of the fact that there was a military base located at the Presidio, people in the neighborhood or on boats began to gather and have bonfires at Baker Beach.
-One day, one of the bonfires (said to have been started by a careless fisherman camp) led to a fire that reached and burned the shrubs on the cliffs of Baker Beach.
+Although there was a military base located at the Presidio, people in the neighborhood or on boats began to gather and have bonfires at Baker Beach.
+One day, one of the bonfires (said to have been started by a careless fisherman camp) led to a fire that burned the shrubs on the Baker Beach cliffs.
 Due to this fire and others, in 1997, Baker Beach became part of the national park system and beach fires are no longer permitted.

 Baker Beach, 1890.
 Photo credit: opensfhistory.org